stephenpangqy/PieTenRoll/README.md

 * STEPHEN PANG QING YANG (stephenpang.2019@scis.smu.edu.sg)
 Stephen
 # Project Overview
-This telegram bot project called GroupTogether_Bot has the aim of allowing university students to find groupmates for their modules.
-Our inspiration of this project stems from student bidding alone or students not having enough people to form a group.
+This telegram bot project called GroupTogether has the aim of allowing university students to find groupmates for their modules.
+Our inspiration for this project stems from student bidding alone or students not having enough people to form a group.
 Our telegram bot hopes to lower the difficulty in finding group members and finding groups that students are able to join.
-With this mission in mind, hope that through our bot these pain points are addressed.
+With this mission in mind, we hope that through our bot these pain points are addressed and students are able to seamlessly find a team for their modules.